Finding Specified Data Values In Exercises 31–38, answer the ques... | Channels for Pearson+

 Normal Distribution

 Normal distribution is a probability distribution that is symmetric about the mean, showing that data near the mean are more frequent in occurrence than data far from the mean.
 It is characterized by its bell-shaped curve, defined by its mean and standard deviation.
-Understanding this concept is crucial for analyzing data that follows this distribution, as it allows for the application of various statistical methods.
+In this context, the red blood cell counts follow a normal distribution, which allows us to use statistical methods to determine probabilities and percentiles.

 Recommended video: